mulesoft-consulting/ASMonGCP/README.md

 ## Introduction

-This workshop will walk you through the process of installing **Anypoint Service Mesh** on **Google Cloud Platform**.
+This cookbook will walk you through the process of installing **Anypoint Service Mesh** on **Google Cloud Platform**.
 You will deploy a demo application and secure using Anypoint Service Mesh.

 ***To log issues***, click here to go to the [github](https://github.com/mulesoft-consulting/ASMonGCP/issues) repository issue submission form.